Creating a DSA campaign in a nutshell:

 TIP: A list of URL addresses will do as a data feed.
 If you add other information, it can be used for ad texts as well.

-In the campaign overview, click the Create Dynamic Search Ads campaign (DSA) button.
+In the campaign overview, click the New campaign and select DSA campaign option.

 This will lead you to the basic DSA campaign settings.